rocky-linux/documentation/docs/books/incus_server/06-profiles.md

 incus shell rockylinux-test-9
 ```

-Next, let's determine the path to `dhclient`.
+Next, let us determine the path to `dhclient`.
 To do this, because this container is from a minimal image, you will need first to install `which`:

 ```bash
 dnf install which